AMD/ARMD – By Dr. Alanna O’Keefe, O.D.

 Studies showed that certain high-dose vitamins did slow the progression of the disease, but only in certain stages of AMD.
-There has also been recent debate with the advancement of genetic testing as to whether or not these vitamins are beneficial for all people.
-These studies are ongoing and due to the variability in the research it is important to ask your doctor for advice before starting a high-dose vitamin regimen for AMD.
+There has also been a recent debate with the advancement of genetic testing as to whether or not these vitamins are beneficial for all people.
+These studies are ongoing and due to the variability in the research, it is important to ask your doctor for advice before starting a high-dose vitamin regimen for AMD.

 The FDA recently approved an implantable telescope about the size of a pea for people who have end-stage AMD in both eyes and are over 65.
 This will enlarge the central image over a larger area of the retina.
 This will improve the central vision in the treated eye, but is not a cure.
-It is important to note that while there is no cure for AMD even patients with late stage changes can lead very productive and rewarding lives.
+It is important to note that while there is no cure for AMD even patients with late-stage changes can lead to very productive and rewarding lives.
 It is important for these patients to have referrals to low vision rehabilitation specialists who can help them get special devices and resources to ensure their independence.